aloxe/huwindty/src/pages/documentation/navigation.md

 {% endmacro %}
 ```

-Second level entries are displayed under their parent entry in a drop-down menu.
+Second level entries are displayed under their parent entry, in a drop-down menu.

 ```js
   {% if entry.url.split("/").length === 4 %}